atomist/yaml-updater/README.md

 exists.
 If it does not exist, there will be no change.

 Most functions take an optional last `options` parameter that is an object.
-Currently the only used parameter in the `options` object is "keepArrayIndent".
+Currently the only `options` object parameter used all the update functions is "keepArrayIndent".
 If the value of that property is true, the resulting YAML will have arrays indented compared to their parent object.
 If the value is false, the indentation of the array will be at the same level as its parent object.
 For example, if `keepArrayIndent: true`, you will get

 ```yaml